Multiphase gas in Circumgalactic cloud complexes: Insights from kiloparsec-scale Magnetohydrodynamic Turbulence Simulations: Results

 The middle row of \Cref{fig:dens_temp_phase_diagram} displays the distribution of the ratio $t_\mathrm{cool}/t_\mathrm{mix}$, where the mixing time is computed at the integral scale of turbulence.
 This provides a conservative estimate, as smaller eddies have shorter mixing times, implying that the actual $t_\mathrm{cool}/t_\mathrm{mix}$ may be higher than shown.
 Contours marking the $90\%$ and $99.9\%$ percentiles of the phase diagram are overlaid on the color map.
 In the \texttt{Fiducial} runs, gas with $T \gtrsim 10^{5.5}~\mathrm{K}$ has $t_\mathrm{cool}/t_\mathrm{mix} \gg 1$, while intermediate and cold gas typically has $t_\mathrm{cool}/t_\mathrm{mix} \lesssim 1$.
 In contrast, the \texttt{LDens} runs show $t_\mathrm{cool}/t_\mathrm{mix} \gtrsim 1$ across all temperatures and densities, explaining the inability of these runs to sustain cold gas for longer than a few $t_\mathrm{mix}$.
 Even rapidly cooling cold and intermediate-temperature gas is mixed into the hot phase before it can condense.
 In the \texttt{Fiducial} runs, once cold gas forms, mixing with the hot phase produces intermediate-temperature gas with $t_\mathrm{cool}/t_\mathrm{mix} \lesssim 1$, which can further cool and regenerate cold gas.
 In steady state, this leads to a balance between cooling and mixing, leading to a long-term existence of the cold gas until the end of the simulation at $t=200~\mathrm{Myr}$.
+Our results are thus in agreement with \cite{Gronke2022MNRAS}, who argue that the cold gas survives if the cooling time of the mixed gas is shorter than the Kelvin-Helmholtz time of the cold gas clump.

 The bottom row of \Cref{fig:dens_temp_phase_diagram} shows the ratio of the cooling length (defined in eq.~\ref{eq:cooling_length}) to the simulation resolution, with probability density contours overlaid as in the middle panel.
 Resolving the cooling length is a necessary condition for accurately resolving isobaric evolution.
 E.g., if all the gas in the simulation box cooled to a single grid cell, the density would rise by a factor $(\ell_\mathrm{box}/\Delta x)^3$, which, if less than the density contrast, will have a lower pressure.
 For gas at or above $10^4~\mathrm{K}$, we resolve the cooling length with at least 30 grid cells, and find that the hot and cold gas are roughly isobaric. \citet{Fielding2020ApJ,Abruzzo2024ApJ} found that pressure differences between hot and cold phases decrease in their TRML simulations when the minimum cooling length is well resolved.
 However, \cite{Wang2025arXiv,Sharma2025} argue that even when $c_s t_\mathrm{cool}$ is resolved across all temperatures, a pressure dip in the phase diagram persists. \cite{Sharma2025} attribute this dip to the compressive turbulent stress as it mixes with the cold phase.
 Compressed magnetic fields can also provide additional non-thermal pressure support to the cold gas, leading to further deviations from isobaric behavior.
 We observe a small pressure dip close to $10^4~\mathrm{K}$, which is more evident in the phase diagram of the \texttt{FidMHD} run, inline with their findings.